cgwalters/hackmd/fcos-live-pxe.md

 - ➕ e.g. don't need to re-pull containers
 - ➕ unused files can be paged out
 - ➖ Turning off/on again may not fix it
-- Keep Ignition config, tar up /var and move it somewhere else
+- Keep Ignition config, tar up /var and move it to IaaS cloud

 ### RHCOS and OpenShift